Aspose/apireference.aspose.com/content/sites/aspose/diagram/english/python-java/asposediagram.api/gloweffect/_index.md

 ---
-title: "GlowEffect Class"
+title: "GlowEffect"
 linktitle: "GlowEffect"
-articleTitle: "GlowEffect"
-second_title: "Aspose.Diagram for Python via Java"
+second_title: "Aspose.Diagram for Python via Java API Reference"
 description: "This class specifies a glow effect, in which a color blurred outline is added outside the edges of the object."
 type: docs
 weight: 1410